-- .1 The Engineer may at any time require the Contractor to produce certification by an independent testing agency that materials used conform to the specified standards. - .2 All concrete box sections shall be marked with the date of manufacture. - .3 The Contractor and supplier shall provide reasonable access to EPCOR's Quality Assurance Laboratory during and after manufacture for all testing required by EPCOR.
+- .1 The Engineer at any time may require the Contractor to produce certification by an independent testing agency that materials used conform to the specified standards. - .2 All concrete box sections shall be marked with the date of manufacture. - .3 The Contractor and supplier shall provide reasonable access to EPCOR's Quality Assurance testing personnel during and after manufacture for all testing required by EPCOR. - .4 Prequalified precast facilities Manufacturers producing and supplying precast concrete components for pipe, maintenance holes, box culverts, and catch basins shall be compliant under a certification program administered by the Canadian Standards Association (CSA), The American Concrete Pipe Association QCast (QCast), or the Canadian Precast Concrete Quality Assurance (CPCQA).
+Copies of Prequalification Certificates shall be submitted to EPCOR Water Services attached to the project shop drawings.
+It is the manufacturer's responsibility to notify EPCOR Water Services within five (5) business days of any change in status of their prequalification certificate.